 - Complete the ACCUPLACER Next Generation placement exam.
 HEOP uses this exam to determine academic readiness for college level mathematics and English;

-- Submit the prior-prior year’s tax return.
-For example, students entering fall 2020 must submit 2018 taxes;
+- Entering fall 2021: Submit the prior-prior year’s tax return.
+For example, students entering fall 2021 must submit 2019 taxes;

 - All potential HEOP students must be reviewed by the assistant director of HEOP to determine if the benefits and requirements of the program are right for them.

 - In order to be eligible for HEOP, an individual must fulfill the following criteria:

 - Be a New York State resident for at least one year prior to enrolling in a post-secondary institution;

 - Be a graduate of an approved high school or have obtained a high school equivalency diploma or its equivalent;